Hans Winterberg: Life

 Winterberg began music lessons at the age of nine with the concert pianist Therèse Wallerstein.
 He went on to study at the Academy of Music and Performing Arts in Prague (Composition with Fidelio F. Finke, and conducting with Alexander Zemlinsky) and at the Prague Conservatory, where he studied with Alois Hába.
 Gideon Klein was a fellow pupil during the terms of 1939/1940, as it was the case before for several well-known composers like Viktor Ullmann.

 Hans Winterberg composed and worked for a good deal of time as vocal coach and repetiteur in Brno as well as for a number of other opera houses and ensembles.

 He married Maria Maschat, a Roman Catholic, on 3 May 1930.
 The couple was divorced on 2 December 1944 in accordance to the stipulations of the Third Reich Marriage Laws.

-Due to his classification as a Jew, he was interned in Theresienstadt Ghetto on 26 January 1945.
+Owing to his classification as a Jew, he was interned in Theresienstadt Ghetto on 26 January 1945.
 On 8.
 May 1945, he was freed and initially returned to Prague.
 From there, he composed a number of works until his immigration to Germany in 1947.
 Hans Winterberg was a Czech citizen and applied for a passport allowing him to travel.
 In correspondence found at the Ministry for Education addressed to the Foreign Office we read: "The Ministry confirms that the composer Hans Winterberg wishes to travel abroad in order to locate his manuscripts, which due to his internment in Theresienstadt, he sent to various addresses abroad.
 On behalf of the Ministry, it is advised to allow the applicant the full freedom to travel in all European countries with a valid passport."

 He arrived initially in Riederau am Ammersee, before coming to Munich where he worked as an editor at Bavarian Radio and as a music pedagogue at the Richard Strauss Conservatory.
 He subsequently moved to Bad Tölz where he dedicated himself solely to composition.
 Despite his many unhappy experiences, he never gave up a belief in universality as a 'Bridge between the West (meaning the German) world and the East'.
 He saw himself as 'an artist belonging to the group of the unilaterally disadvantaged'.
 Winterberg was also a painter.
 Art and music were the two artistic elements that were to define Winterberg right from childhood.
 His final years were spent in Stepperg in Upper Bavaria, and he was eventually buried in Tölz, also in Upper Bavaria.
 Bad Tölz would be the location of his last fruitful years of musical creativity.

 Winterberg was a member of the Artists' Guild of Esslingen.